tiborboglar/Carcassython/README.md

 # Carcassython
-Implementation of the Carcassonne game using Python, with Tkinter as GUI interface
+Implementation of the Carcassonne game using Python, with Tkinter as GUI interface (to-do)

 ## Details